KDE/digikam-doc/right_sidebar/captions_view.rst

 Comment Editors
 ~~~~~~~~~~~~~~~

 The descriptions view can be used to type or paste in a title and/or a captions of unlimited size (see note below).
 The text is UTF-8 compatible, meaning that all special characters are allowed.
-The captions are copied to EXIF, IPTC, and XMP fields to be used by other applications.
+The captions are copied to Exif, IPTC, and XMP fields to be used by other applications.

 .. caution::